bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 This document is the workshop guide for [Ben Dechrai](https://bendechrai.com)'s workshop of the same name.

-The workshop is split in to steps, to help break the tiem in to specific goals.
+The workshop is split in to steps, to help break them in to specific goals.
 If you don't manage to complete one step, you can simply move on to a working version and continue the workshop.

 For example, if you're working on step 3, and the group is ready to get started on step 4, simply change to the "step4" directory and use https://localhost:3004/ to get to a version thata has steps 1 to 3 already completed.

 ### Connecting to the virtual machine

 When working on the files, you can edit them directly on your host maching.
-However, there are some things that much be done from within the virtual machine.
+However, there are some things that must be done from within the virtual machine.
 To avoid issues, it's recommended you always do things in the virtual machine.

-You can either connect to the machine from the VirtualMachine management application, or from your command line:
+You can either connect to the machine from the VirtualBox management application, or from your command line:

-    // From the base directory for the workshop, run this: vagrant ssh
+    // From anywhere in the workshop code base, run this: vagrant ssh

 If you have used SSH, you should see a screen with text similar to this:

     Linux debian-9 4.9.0-6-amd64 #1 SMP Debian 4.9.88-1+deb9u1 (2018-05-07) x86_64

     The programs included with the Debian GNU/Linux system are free software;
     the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

     Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
     vagrant@debian-9:~$

 If you connected via the VirtualBox application, you will see a black screen with the prompt:

     debian-9 login: